 In addition to interacting with a building automation system, the new generation of controls mechanics and managers must understand energy procurement and consumption, how buildings interact with both external and internal events, alternative energy sources and their integration into existing systems, remote services and building access, as well as how to deliver an interactive controls system that delivers value to customers.

-Graduates Of The Program Are Able To
+Graduates Of The Program are Able o:

 - Use typical control system management software to evaluate energy use patterns for residential and commercial buildings.